kuroji-fusky/website/README.md

   <a href="https://kurojifusky.com">kurojifusky.com</a>
 </h1>

 The source code of my personal website!
-Written in Astro, Svelte, and Lit.
+Written in Astro + Svelte.

 ## APIs used

 - Contentful
+- Google Sheets API
-- YouTube Data API
+- YouTube Data v3 API

 ## Running the abominations locally